AhmedSamirNU/FM-Radio-Receiver/README.md

 The receiver consists of an RF reception stage, an LC resonant tuning circuit for station selection, an FM demodulation stage, an audio amplifier, a regulated power supply, and an 8Ω loudspeaker.

-Before hardware implementation, the amplifier stage was simulated using **LTspice** to verify its performance and minimize design errors.
-The complete system was then assembled, tested, debugged, and validated on both **Breadboard** and **PCB**.
+The amplifier stage was first verified using **LTspice** to evaluate circuit behavior before hardware implementation.
+After simulation, the complete receiver was assembled, tested, debugged, and validated using both **Breadboard** and **PCB** implementations.

 ---